 How do I improve my chances of getting a training contract?

 Employers are looking for you to show that you have done your research, know what the firm does and how you'll fit into its culture.
-The best way to do this is with a targeted cover letter detailing what particular aspects of the firm interest you.
-Make sure you can support whatever you write as you may be asked about it at interview.
+The best way to do this is with a targeted cover letter detailing what aspects of the firm interest you.
+Make sure you can support whatever you write, as you may be asked about it at interview.

 With so many applicants it will come down to what you've done to stand out.
-If you've carried out a vacation scheme, make sure you detail what you did and the skills you've gained - especially if it's at the same firm you're applying to.
+If you've done a vacation scheme, make sure you detail what you did and the skills you've gained - especially if it's at the same firm you're applying to.
 If you feel you're lacking knowledge you should look to arrange some work experience.

 Find out how to write a legal CV and cover letter and prepare for questions you might be asked at a law interview.